coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/reporting/AT_Research_Report.md

 - Trip start time
 - Trip duration - Derived from the start and end times present in each trip instance

 The trip instances can be uniquely identified using a concatenation of the date the trip instance occurred and its trip_id (as shown below).
-This unique identifier was applied to each trip instance in the filtered real-time data.
+This unique identifier was applied to each trip instance in the real-time data.

 <p align=center> Unique Trip Instance Identifier format - <b>[Date]_[Trip_id]</b></p>

 The vehicle data is joined to each trip instance using the *vehicle_id*.
-This provides each trip instance with the tare weight and the EURO rating of the vehicle that operated it.
+This provides each trip instance with the tare weight and the EURO rating of the vehicle that served it.

-The final data to join in preparation for input into the emissions model is the distance and pax_km data.
-The provided data was aggregated to the route-vehicle level.
-I.e. the data contained the distance travelled by a particular vehicle on a particular route over the reviewed time period.
-As the emissions model operates on the basis of trip instances, this required some assumptions about how to apply the distance and pax_km values to individual trip instances.
-A summary of the process to assign this data to trip instances is as follows:
+The final data to create the required datasets is the distance and pax_km data.
+The provided data was aggregated to the route-vehicle level; i.e. the data contained the distance travelled by a particular vehicle on a particular route over the reviewed time period.
+As the emissions model operates on trip instances, this required some assumptions about how to apply the distance and pax_km values to individual trip instances.
+Distance is based on the average distance travelled on a route across all vehicles.
+Pax_km is based on the average distance travelled per route, *per bus*.
+A summary processing pax_km is:

 - Identify the *vehicle_id* and the *route_short_name* for each real-time trip instance.
-- Use these two values to identify the corresponding entry in the distance/pax_km data.
+- Use these two values to identify the corresponding entry in the pax_km data.
-- Calculate the average distance and pax_km per trip by dividing the total distance and pax_km by the *Vehicle trips* field.
-The average distance and pax_km are then assigned to the relevant trip instance.
+- Calculate the average pax_km per trip by dividing the total pax_km by the *Vehicle trips* field.
+The average pax_km are then assigned to the relevant trip instance.

 The assumptions and resulting consequences inherent in this process are detailed further in the next section of the report.
 Each trip instance now has the required data for the emissions model to estimate the generated emissions for each trip instance.
 A diagram of the full procedure is included below.